 If he were a bit more flexible, he would bite his toenails and I could get it down to an even 60.

 In the midst of our chaos, Marc and I are working on speaking clearly with each other.
-Instead of sulking or eye rolling (we are mature that way), we are learning to say what we mean.
+Instead of sulking or eye rolling, we are learning to say what we mean.

 We are also trying to lighten up.

 On this particular day, my ever evolving husband looked up at me, clearly stressed after wrestling the baby into a diaper and jammies.

 He could tell that I wanted to chat about how three kids can feel like a lot.
 He, on the other hand, did not want to.

 Keeping it real he said, “I just need space.
 I’m decomposing.”

 When we are tightly wound, I know that we probably don’t want someone to suggest a more appropriate word or correct our grammar.
 But come on.